Lady and Lion small.jpg

 Submission periods for past and future years: if you know us already, you may be aware that we usually open submissions in Aotearoa’s autumn, read through the winter, and reply to writers and launch the new issue in our Southern hemisphere springtime.
 These ebbs and flows can change depending on the editors’ schedules, so check back here for updates, or follow us on Facebook, Instagram or Twitter to hear about our issue launches and next submission calls.

-*Sure, if you are working on a poetic text that cleverly subverts the affordances of AI tools, and explicitly discloses the use of these, we may consider it - but it’ll need to be exquisite, thoughtfully-conceived work bringing critical ethics that transcend world-eating predictive-text sloppery.
-Otherwise we personally encourage full use of one’s own personal mind, language, and soul.
+*Sure, if you are working on a poetic text that cleverly subverts the uses of generative AI tools, and explicitly discloses the deployment of these, we may consider it - but it’ll need to be exquisite, thoughtfully-conceived work bringing critical ethics that transcend world-eating predictive-text sloppery, with an accompanying note on the use of the tech.
+Otherwise we encourage full use of one’s own personal mind, language, and soul.